asokolov365/containerpilot/docs/10-lifecycle.md

 # Lifecycle

 ContainerPilot was created to manage the lifecycle of an application -- what happens when an instance of an application is created, what happens while it does work, and what happens when the instance is destroyed.
 The details differ based on the configuration of [jobs](#what-is-a-job) and [events that trigger or are triggered by jobs](#what-is-an-event).
 The application instance is tied together with other instances via [watching](#what-is-a-watch) the external service discovery catalog (Consul).
+The application instance can quickly change its settings or behavior via [watching] (#what-is-a-watch) secrets storage (Vault) or just arbitrary files.

 ## What is a job?